Been making a lot of these too.

-I splurged and got myself some fun Japanese fabric scraps the other day from this shop, Beautiful Work.
+I splurged and got myself some fun Japanese fabric scraps the other day from this shop, physician Beautiful Work.

 They arrived ridiculously quick.
 All the way from Japan.